 How Can Amanda Help?

-I offer multiple kinds of BrainDance training.
+I offer BrainDance training for all ages!
 I teach teachers how to include BrainDance in their classrooms.
 I teach parents how to do BrainDance with their infants and toddlers.
 I teach children and adults of all ages how to incorporate it into their daily activities.
+I help groups banish Zoom fatigue using the BrainDance.
 Email or call me today and I’ll teach the BrainDance to you!

 Do You Do The BrainDance?